-- 1.1 The school is committed to gaining further expertise in the area of Special Needs education.
+- 13.1 The school is committed to gaining further expertise in the area of Special Needs education.
 Current training includes school-based whole school INSET, training sessions for TAs and lunchtime supervisors, SENCo and TA group meetings, attendance at County meetings and the reading and discussion of documents on SEN. Individual staff development is provided by various higher education institutions.
-Staff meetings are arranged to respond to the particular needs of the school. - 1.2 Arrangements for the induction of ECTs and new staff into the school's policy and SEN procedures are detailed in the Staff Handbook.
+Staff meetings are arranged to respond to the particular needs of the school. - 13.2 Arrangements for the induction of ECTs and new staff into the school's policy and SEN procedures are detailed in the Staff Handbook.

-2 Links with other agencies, organisations and support services
+14 Links with other agencies, organisations and support services

-- 2.1 The school and childcare are able to call upon the expertise of a wide range of support services.
+- 14.1 The school and childcare are able to call upon the expertise of a wide range of support services.
 These support services are consulted after consultation with the Head teacher or SENCo, and with the full agreement of parents.
-For assessment and advice from most of these services a request form must be filled in first, then additional information may be required e.g. the service's own checklist, and information about strategies already in use. - 2.2 The SENCo holds contact addresses and request forms for other agencies and support services.
+For assessment and advice from most of these services a request form must be filled in first, then additional information may be required e.g. the service's own checklist, and information about strategies already in use. - 14.2 The SENCo holds contact addresses and request forms for other agencies and support services.

-3 Partnership with parents
+15 Partnership with parents/carers

-- 3.1 Our school believes that good communication between parents/guardians and staff is essential so that parents can share their knowledge and expertise about their child.
-This is important in enabling children with special educational needs to achieve their potential. - 3.2 Parents are always welcome to visit the school to discuss any concerns about their child with the class teacher at a mutually agreed time.
-There is opportunity for parents to discuss their child's needs, progress and strengths at Parents Interviews and Special Needs Review meetings. - 3.3 Parents are involved in the initial identification of their child's needs and are always part of the review process to monitor provision and progress.
-Wherever possible, parents are involved in any strategies instigated, and we aim to support parents with their child's difficulties if necessary. - 3.4 Parents are consulted and permission sought before involving outside agencies in the assessment of a child's progress or behaviour.
+- 15.1 Our school believes that good communication between parents/carers and staff is essential so that parents/carers can share their knowledge and expertise about their child.
+This is important in enabling children with special educational needs to achieve their potential. - 15.2 Parents/carers are always welcome to visit the school to discuss any concerns about their child with the class teacher at a mutually agreed time.
+There is opportunity for parents to discuss their child's needs, progress and strengths at Parents Interviews and Special Needs Review meetings. - 15.3 Parents/carers are involved in the initial identification of their child's needs and are always part of the review process to monitor provision and progress.
+Wherever possible, parents/carers are involved in any strategies instigated, and we aim to support parents/carers with their child's difficulties if necessary. - 15.4 Parents/carers are consulted and permission sought before involving outside agencies in the assessment of a child's progress or behaviour. - 15.5 Information about the Parent Partnership Service is given to parents/carers so they may use it if they wish, and information is available for parents/carers of children with learning difficulties/disabilities in school. - 15.6 Parents/carers have right of access to records concerning their child.